Deribit AWS Endpoint Service instruction

 In order to offer its customers residing in AWS a direct connection to its backend systems, Deribit has created an AWS Endpoint Service for customers to directly connect to.
 The solution is based on AWS PrivateLink, a managed service built for service provider/service consumer connectivity models.
 This instruction describes how customers can connect to the Deribit Endpoint Service from their AWS environment.
 The Service is available within several AWS regions.

 As with any service provider/service consumer model, AWS PrivateLink will only allow connectivity to be initiated from your VPC to the Deribit VPC, never in the other direction, so you have complete control over which network traffic will be able to go through the VPC Endpoint.
-The Deribit Endpoint Service will be accessible on the same TCP ports as via the internet (443, 8020, 8021, 8022 and 8025).
-Consult Deribit for the port number that’s best for you.
+The Deribit Endpoint Service is accessible via 3 groups of ports, to be able to reach 3 different gateways:

 1. Create VPC Endpoint